piepdx/pie-cookbook/drafts/working-draft-tactical.md

 At PIE, we're huge fans of coworking.
 Despite its detractors.
 And critics of the open floor plan.
 Heck, we started as a coworking space.
 We get it.

 We think that coworking — as a model — works uniquely well for building and reinforcing the connective tissue that makes a community a community.
-That same cohesive tissue that, over time, becomes the muscle that supports a thriving ecosystem.
+That same connective tissue that, over time, becomes the muscle that supports a thriving ecosystem.
 We think the random collisions that occur among disparate companies and diverse individuals are worth the "loss of productivity."
 And we think that being human in a workspace with other humans has intrinsic value.
 Full stop.

 That's said, you're not building a coworking space.
 You're building an accelerator space.
 Out of which, people will, yes, cowork.
 But this is an important distinction, so let's unpack that a bit.